 That Dreaded Task – Grocery Shopping

 I’ve never really enjoyed grocery shopping.
 I think what I dread the most is having to actually think about what I need to buy.
 It takes brain power to think about what we need, and what meals we can create with what we purchase.
-That’s brain power I would have rather used somewhere else.
+That’s brain power I would rather use somewhere else.

 But now that I have a family of four to feed, and I don’t want to be dragging the kids to the grocery store multiple times a week, it’s important to have a solid routine in place to get the grocery shopping done.